ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

 is bound to the live EDB session.
 Each section exposes a ``get()`` (or ``get_layer`` / ``get_material`` / ``get_definition`` / ``get_instance``)
 helper that retrieves an *existing* database object and wraps it in the corresponding builder.
-This avoids having to redeclare objects that already exist in the design.
+This avoids having to define again objects that already exist in the design.

 .. list-table::